Scalable Generation and Validation of Isomorphic Physics Problems with GenAI

-As shown in Figure~\ref{fig:case_study}, LM-generation flagged six items as having abnormally low accuracy relative to the bank average: \textit{q2, q5, q16, q17, q19, q20}.
-Of these, three (\textit{q16, q17, q20}) also had the lowest accuracy in the student data, confirming the detection.
-Version \textit{q19} has too few student responses for a reliable difficulty estimate, whereas the remaining two problems (\textit{q2, q5}) do not show significantly different student performance from the rest.
-Qualitative examination of LM responses on the flagged items revealed three distinct categories of failure:
+For bank \textbf{6-1}, LM evaluation flagged six items as having abnormally low accuracy relative to the bank average: \textit{q2, q5, q16, q17, q19, q20}, as shown in Figure~\ref{fig:case_study}.
+Three of these items (\textit{q16, q17, q20}) also had the lowest accuracy in the student data, suggesting that LM validation successfully identified genuine difficulty outliers.
+Problem \textit{q19} had too few student responses for a reliable difficulty estimate, whereas the remaining two flagged problems (\textit{q2, q5}) did not show significantly different student performance from the rest of the bank.
+To better understand why these items were flagged, we qualitatively examined the responses generated by Qwen3-32B.
+This analysis revealed three distinct categories of LM failure: